IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 After that you need to gently trim the excess photo paper on the outer contour of the printed template.
 ![Template trimming](../Resources/PCB%20Toner%20transfer/PCB-8-Template-trimming.png)

-Now you have ready templates for toner transfer, prepare the copper clad board for the subsequent transfer of the toner.
+Now you have ready templates for toner transfer, prepare the copper clad board for the transfer of the toner.
 Cut the copper clad board according to the size of the printed template. **Do not leave unnecessary space**, since in the absence of a drilling machine small pieces of the PCB in future are difficult to remove with the help of a hand tool.
 ![Copper clad board trimming](../Resources/PCB%20Toner%20transfer/PCB-9-Copper-clad-boadr-trimming.png)

 The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed. **Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece**.
 ![Copper clad board sanding](../Resources/PCB%20Toner%20transfer/PCB-10-Copper-clad-boadr-sanding.png)

 Treat the surface of the workpiece with a acetone or solvent.
+An alternative solution may be to wash the workpiece using a liquid dishwashing detergent.
 After this stage, do not touch the working copper surface with your hands.
 ![Finish preparing](../Resources/PCB%20Toner%20transfer/PCB-11-Finish-preparing.png)

 Now you are ready to transfer the toner to the workpiece.
 Turn on the clothes iron, set the maximum temperature and wait for it to warm up.
 At this time, place the printed template on top of the cutted out workpiece.
 ![Template placing](../Resources/PCB%20Toner%20transfer/PCB-12-Template-placing.png)

 Cover the workpiece with a sheet of plain paper and heat it for about 40 seconds.
-Do circular motions with an iron with a little effort (without applying significant effort, since in some cases the toner may shift). **It is necessary to warm the entire workpiece evenly**.
+Do circular motions with a little effort (without applying significant effort, since in some cases the toner may shift). **It is necessary to warm the entire workpiece evenly**.
 ![Heating](../Resources/PCB%20Toner%20transfer/PCB-13-Heating.png)

 After the warm-up is over, place the workpiece under the small press (I use several books) and allow the workpiece to cool completely (about 20 minutes).